How to Edit Your Photos Like a Pro in Adobe Lightroom

 Cataloguing Photos in a Collection

-Once I am happy with all the edits and the photo looks as good as it can get, I add the photo to a collection.
-On the left-hand sidebar, you can add to an existing collection or create a new one.
+Once I am happy with all the edits and the photo looks as good as possible, I add the photo to a collection.
+You can add to an existing collection or create a new one on the left-hand sidebar.
 I use collections as galleries; each corresponds with a gallery on my photography website.
 To add a photo to a collection, drag it to the appropriate collection on the sidebar and drop it in.

 Exporting Collections